spd75/spd75.github.io/_pages/appendix.md

 ### Appendix C - Schematics
-All schematics can be found under the respective sections.
+All schematics can be found under the Hardware Design section.
 However, here they are again.

 <br>
 <p align = "center">